SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/timeseries.md

 The {{< product-c8y-iot >}} Operational Store provides an enhanced time series support (so-called time series collections) for measurements data.
 The following section summarizes how to enable/disable this feature.

 {{< c8y-admon-info >}}
-The feature might be enabled for new tenants by default from a Cumulocity IoT administrator.
+The enhanced time series support might be enabled for new tenants by default from a {{< product-c8y-iot >}} administrator.
 {{< /c8y-admon-info >}}

 ### How to configure